 An operating segment is a component of the group that engages in business activities from which it may earn revenues and incur expenses, including revenues and expenses that relate to transactions with any of the Company's other components, and for which discrete financial information is available.
-All operating segment results are regularly reviewed by the Company's chief operating decision maker ("CODM") to make decisions about resources to be allocated to the segment and assess its performance.
+All operating segment results are regularly reviewed by the Company's management to make decisions about resources to be allocated to the segment and assess its performance.

-The Company currently has two operating segments: (a) Connected Devices and Infrastructure and (b) Utility Software Applications and Services.
+The Company currently has two operating segments: (a) Connected Devices and Infrastructure and (b) Utility Software Applications and Services ("Software & Services").
 The performance results for each Segment include items directly attributable to a segment as well as those that can be allocated on a reasonable basis.
-Unallocated items comprise mainly of operating expenses. (see Note 20 - Segmented Information for description of each segment)
+Unallocated items comprise mainly of expenses (see Note 20 - Segmented Information for description of each segment).

-(Expressed in United States dollars, unless otherwise indicated) Years ended December 31, 2022 and 2021
+(Expressed in United States dollars, unless otherwise indicated) Years ended December 31, 2023 and 2022